 Only the steering lets the Mercedes down on the handling front.
 While accurate, allowing you to place the car on the road with ease, it frequently feels leaden and lacking in consistent weighting.
 At higher speeds, and with everything in 'Sport' mode, the AMG Sport Plus does feel considerably more composed and rewarding to drive, but suitable roads – and speed limits – are few and far between.

 As you might expect, the Mercedes' more aggressive nature has predictably compromised its ride quality and refinement.
 Even with the dampers in 'Comfort' mode bumps and cracks in the road are transmitted into the cabin with a dull thud, and the Mercedes patters over broken surfaces.
 There's a notable amount of road noise on some surfaces too, although wind noise is pleasingly low.

-While the exterior looks notably more modern than the previous generation, the interior still closely resembles that of the pre-facelift 2009 version and is distinctly lagging behind the likes of the new S-class.
+While the exterior looks notably more modern than the previous generation, the interior still closely resembles that of the pre-facelift 2009 version and is distinctly lagging behind the likes of the new Mercedes-Benz S-Class.
 There's plenty of kit on offer but some of the finishing, for example the leather-trimmed dashboard that does little to conceal the integrated airbag, leaves much to be desired for such a costly car.

 There are some notable ergonomic flaws too; front occupants get plenty of head- and legroom but the driver will find that the E-class's oversized seat bolsters jam against their elbows when applying any notable amount of lock – an obtrusive and annoying flaw.
 Furthermore, it makes finding a comfortable driving position difficult.
 Bumps can occasionally result in the odd bit of plastic rattling around too, although that particular fault may be unique to our test car.